PhD, University of California, San Diego

 Fellowship awarded to support work towards a PhD in Music Composition at University of California, San Diego

 CAROLYN CHEN was born in New Jersey and lives in Los Angeles.
-Her parents are from Taiwan.
-They are naturalized US citizens and live in San Jose, California.
+Her parents are naturalized US citizens from Taiwan who live in San Jose, California.